This startup almost convinced me to get Botox

 It is not just branding that the company has reimagined.
 The company is also trying to shift the economics of the business model with new approaches to keeping customers hooked and balancing real estate commitments.

-In addition to the traditional a la carte procedures, EverBody is pushing $39 per month memberships.
+In addition to the traditional à la carte procedures, EverBody is pushing $39-per-month memberships.
 The membership program includes an annual complimentary service and gets members a 15% discount on all other services.
 The hope is that with a loyalty program, EverBody can convince customers to make what it calls its “high performance beauty service” an integral part of their self-care routine.
 Incentivizing recurring treatments also takes pressure off the company’s clinicians to convince customers to buy procedures.
 (Competitor Alchemy 43 also has a membership program.)

 In some ways, EverBody feels like a spa.
 Its treatment rooms are sleek wood-paneled boxes with lights that glow so softly you feel like you’re inside of a ring light, a common tool of beauty vloggers.
 They’re also modular.
-Each of the company’s treatment cubes are built offsite and plopped into the clinic.
-Because of this pre-fab approach, EverBody was able to set up its first retail location in 10 weeks.
+Each of the company’s treatment cubes is built offsite and plopped into the clinic.
+Because of this prefab approach, EverBody was able to set up its first retail location in 10 weeks.

-Even the sinks are self-contained inside each modular unit, and use water from a tank rather than being hooked up to the building’s water lines.
+Even the sinks are self-contained inside each modular unit, and they use water from a tank rather than being hooked up to the building’s water lines.
 It’s one of the ways that EverBody is able to build its retail spaces so quickly.
 By designing the sinks to run using water tanks, EverBody avoids the traditional process of installing a sink, as you would in most doctors’ offices, which requires landlord permission, permits, and plumbers—all of which take time and cost money.

 “The typical investor perspective on retail is it’s slow, it’s bloated,” Yee says.
-But the pre-fab nature of these treatment rooms means that EverBody can relocate quickly if a new location isn’t working out.
+But the prefab nature of these treatment rooms means that EverBody can relocate quickly if a new location isn’t working out.

 “If the situation for whatever reason isn’t the best for us, we will take these pods and we’ll move them across the street,” says Twist.
-At the first Manhattan location, she has decided to take a two-year lease rather than signing a longer term contract.
+At the first Manhattan location, she has decided to take a two-year lease rather than signing a longer-term contract.
 The company plans to open another 10 stores by 2020.

 The problems with medical spas